 HISTORY OF THE DAY THE MUSIC DIED

-Their story would be captured, “long, long time ago” in the 8.5 minute hit song “American Pie” by Don McLean, released twelve years later in 1971.
+Their story would later be captured as “long, long time ago” in the 8 1/2 minute hit song “American Pie” by Don McLean, released twelve years later in 1971.

-“February made me shiver… bad news on the door step” is the date of the crash.
+“February made me shiver… bad news on the doorstep” is the date of the crash.
 These performers were planning a 24-city “Winter City Party Tour.”
 The bus was so cold that Buddy Holly decided to charter a plane to the next venue in Fargo, N.D.
+But the plane didn’t make it.

-- Buddy Holly had a number of hits, including That’ll Be The Day and Peggy Sue.
+- Buddy Holly had several hits, including That’ll Be The Day and Peggy Sue.
 His song Peggy Sue Got Married was later turned into a hit movie by Francis Ford Coppola, starring his nephew Nicolas Cage (Coppola).

-- “The Big Bopper”, mentioned by Nicolas Cage in the same movie, was not the name of a hamburger, but the singer of the hit song Chantilly Lace.
+- “The Big Bopper,” mentioned by Nicolas Cage in that same movie, was not the name of a hamburger, but the singer of the hit song Chantilly Lace.

 No, that’s an urban legend.
 The plane’s only designation was what was on the wing registration: N3794N.